gxc-challenge-winter21/gxc-team-1/README.md

 <H3> T H E &nbsp;&nbsp; S O L U T I O N </H3>

 We have been working steadily on our business model and the functionalities the prototype should have over the last weeks. <br>
-Since <i>DB Connect</i> already offers the <i>Call a Bike</i>-Service where you can rent a bike minute wise, we decided to focus on commuters.
+Since <i>DB Connect</i> already offers the <i>Call a Bike</i>-Service where you can rent a bike minute-wise, we decided to focus on commuters.
 We definded commuters as those, who use the <i>DB</i> Train Service to go to work, but also everyone who takes the train regularly, be it on the weekend for a weekend trip or a holiday trip. <br>